macguirerintoul/v4.macguire.me/content/projects/winebox.md

 ### Is there anything that frustrates you about collecting wine?

-<Blockquote
-  quote='"Forgetting the wines I love the best."
+> "Forgetting the wines I love the best."
-"I can never remember the cost, where it came from or how long it will last."
+> "I can never remember the cost, where it came from or how long it will last."
-"The price! lol but I find its difficult to store and categorize."' source="Wine collector research survey"
+> "The price! lol but I find its difficult to store and categorize."
-/>

 ### Please describe methods you currently use to organize and manage your collection.
 Do any of these methods incorporate technology?

-<Blockquote
-  quote='"None, but I could see that being useful."
+> "None, but I could see that being useful."
-"I don’t use any.
-Masking tape and permanent marker to mark the ones my wife can’t open" "Nothing organized."' source="Wine collector research survey"
+> "I don’t use any.
+Masking tape and permanent marker to mark the ones my wife can’t open"
-/>
+> "Nothing organized."

 ## Solution